speedment/speedment-doc/pages/enterprise_spring.md

  curl localhost:8080/sakila/film/1
  ```

- This will retrieve a film entity which has a PK column with the value of `1`:
+ This will retrieve a film entity which has a private key column with the value of `1`:

  ```json
  {